+Introduction

 Situational Assessment for UAS

 While unmanned aircraft systems (UAS, aka “drones”) have been around and used for military purposes for quite some time, their use in civil and public safety applications goes back a little over a decade ago.
 It is only within the last five years that interest in commercial uses has emerged.
 Today, visions of a future where passenger-carrying “flying taxis” are part of our urban landscape is the subject of discussion at industry conferences.
 Still, there remain many complex issues to be addressed in order for the potential of drone technology to be fully realized, most of which are centered around non-interference with manned aviation and ensuring the safety of the flying public and persons and property on the ground.